Using the Offset feature in Design Space

 When will this be available?

-Starting March 17, Offset beta feature and Project Collections was released with the latest Design Space update (version 6.6).
+Starting March 17, Offset beta feature and Project Collections were released with the latest Design Space update (version 6.6).

 For more information on Offset and step-by-step instructions on how to use it, learn more here.